 Disclosures are on file at the University of South Florida, Office of Continuing Professional Development.

 Relevant financial relationships exist between the following individuals and commercial interests:

-Beth Faiman, PhD, MSN, APN-BC, AOCN®, FAAN, discloses that she has served on the advisory board/panel for Bristol Myers Squibb, Celgene, and Takeda.
-She has also served as a consultant for Bristol Myers Squibb and Celgene.
+Beth Faiman, PhD, MSN, APN-BC, AOCN®, discloses that she has served as a consultant for Bristol Myers Squibb, Janssen, and Sanofi.

 REQUIREMENTS FOR CREDIT

 Participants must sign-in before the start of the activity to verify attendance.
 All participants are asked to complete a pretest and a posttest for outcomes assessment; a passing score is not required.
 At the conclusion of the activity participants must complete an evaluation, attesting to the time spent in this live activity, claiming credit.
 Certificates of Completion will be emailed within two weeks of the activity.

 USF Health and i3 Health require NCPD faculty (speakers) to disclose to attendees when products or procedures being discussed are off-label, unlabeled, experimental, and/or investigational (not FDA approved), as well as any limitations on the information that is presented, such as data that are preliminary or that represent ongoing research, interim analyses, and/or unsupported opinion.
 Faculty may discuss information about pharmaceutical agents that is outside of U.S. Food and Drug Administration approved labeling.
 This information is intended solely for continuing education and is not intended to promote off-label use of these medications.
 If you have questions, contact the medical affairs department of the manufacturer for the most recent prescribing information.

 The information provided at this NCPD activity is for continuing education purposes only and is not meant to substitute for the independent medical/clinical judgment of a healthcare provider relative to diagnostic and treatment options of a specific patient’s medical condition.